Skip to main content

 Lutnick, the former chief executive officer of Cantor Fitzgerald, is set to be confirmed as the new Commerce Secretary.

-Trump said the reciprocal tariffs will vary from country to country.
-He added that these are supposed to be a reflection of what each country charges on imports.
+Trump said the reciprocal tariffs will vary from country to country and reflect what each charges on imports.

 Watch news conference